lit/lit.dev/packages/lit-dev-content/site/docs/components/overview.md

 A Lit component is a reusable piece of UI.
 You can think of a Lit component as a container that has some state and that displays a UI based on its state.
 It can also react to user input, fire events—anything you'd expect a UI component to do.
 And a Lit component is an HTML element, so it has all of the standard element APIs.

- Almost all Lit components include:
+A Lit component has several features:

+ *   A **render method** that's called to render the component's contents.
+In the render method, you define a *template* for the component.

-*   *Reactive properties* that define the state of the component.
+*   **Reactive properties** that define the state of the component.
 Changing one or more of the components' reactive properties triggers an update cycle, re-rendering the component.

-*   A *render method* that's called to render the component's contents.
-In the render method, you define a *template* for the component.
+*   Encapsulated **styles** to control the appearance of the component.

-Lit also provides a set of lifecycle methods that you can override to hook into the component's lifecycle (for example, to run code whenever the component updates).
+*   **Lifecycle callbacks** that you can override to hook into the component's lifecycle—for example, to run code when the element's added to a page, or whenever the component updates.

 To define a Lit component, you create a class that extends the `LitElement` base class.